axibase/atsd/rule-engine/notifications/README.md

 Set the status to 'Enabled'.

-Enter a name by which the webhook will be listed on the 'Web Notifications' tab in the rule editor.
+Enter a name by which the webhook is listed on the 'Web Notifications' tab in the rule editor.

 ### Payload